 Achieve a final cumulative GPA of at least 2.85 from your undergraduate degree institution.

 - Achieve a cumulative GPA of at least 3.0 in the required prerequisite courses.

 - An interview or additional materials may be required upon the request of the Admissions Committee.

-Students who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply to be considered for provisional acceptance.
+Applicants who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply to be considered for provisional acceptance.
 Admission is not guaranteed.
 See Admission Categories.
 Candidates may reapply once for admission to the nursing program.

 Prerequisite courses must be earned at a regionally accredited (or internationally recognized as equivalent) institution.
-At least 4 of the 6 prerequisite courses must be completed at the time of application.
+At least 4 of the 6 prerequisite courses must be completed by the application deadline.
 Three of the completed courses must be science courses.
-Applicants with all prerequisite courses completed at the time of application will be more competitive.
+Applicants with all prerequisite courses completed by the application deadline will be more competitive.
 All prerequisite courses must be completed by the start of the program.

 Pathophysiology must be taken within the past 5 years.
 There is not a requirement for how recently a prerequisite course was completed, however, students will be held accountable for the content.
 The nursing curriculum builds upon the prerequisite courses and requirements.
 Applicants may want to consider retaking one or more prerequisite courses, especially the science courses, to refresh knowledge and comprehension.